Personal Wealth Management / Market Analysis

 First, consider the details.
-The purely private-sector GDP components—consumer spending and investment in non-residential structures, equipment, intellectual property and housing—rose and accelerated from Q4 2021, when headline GDP grew 6.9% annualised.
+The pure private-sector GDP components—consumer spending and investment in non-residential structures, equipment, intellectual property and housing—rose and accelerated from Q4 2021, when headline GDP grew 6.9% annualized.
 (Exhibit 1)

 Exhibit 1: Contributions to Growth From Pure Private-Sector Components

-How did these broad categories, which total 86.7% of US GDP, accelerate whilst headline growth contracted?[iii]
-Vast business investment in inventories, which added more than five percentage points to headline growth in Q4 2021, skewed that quarter’s GDP growth rate higher.[iv]
-We think that was likely firms ploughing capital into rebuilding inventories and in anticipation of continued supply chain issues.
-In Q1 2022, that fell off a cliff, with inventory change subtracting -0.84 point, meaning there was more than a six percentage point swing from this one tiny category of the US economy.[v]
-A reversal in inventory changes’ contribution shouldn’t surprise—nor is a decline in inventory change necessarily bad, in our view.
-We think it may actually help quell one rather realistic economic concern we have monitored lately: That firms would over-invest in inventory, only to see demand falter and leave them with excess, driving down pricing.
-That rather traditional recession recipe doesn’t seem to be materialising in the data after Q1’s release, in our view.
-Rather, we think it looks like strong demand ran down stockpiles a bit.
+How did these broad categories, which total 86.7% of US GDP, accelerate while headline growth contracted?[ii]
+Simple.
+Q4 2021’s growth was skewed higher by vast business investment in inventories, which added more than five percentage points to headline growth.[iii]
+That was likely firms plowing capital into rebuilding inventories and in anticipation of continued supply chain issues.
+In Q1 2022, that fell off a cliff, with inventory change subtracting -0.84 point, meaning you got more than a six percentage point swing from this one tiny category of the US economy.[iv]
+A reversal in inventory changes’ contribution shouldn’t surprise—nor is a decline in inventory change necessarily bad.
+In our view, this should actually quell one rather realistic economic fear we have monitored lately: That firms would over-invest in inventory, only to see demand falter and leave them with excess, driving down pricing.
+That rather traditional recession recipe doesn’t seem to be materializing in the data after Q1’s release.
+Rather, it looks like strong demand ran down stockpiles a bit.

-Beyond inventories, government spending also fell -2.7% annualised, detracting -0.48 point from headline growth, largely because some pandemic-related relief spending dried up.[vi]
-But this, too, shouldn’t shock many observers, in our view: Such measures were always going to end and, like inventory change, one can debate whether a bigger or smaller contribution from government consumption is economically good or bad.
-And, the other unsurprising piece to us: Whilst consumer spending overall grew 2.7% annualised, adding 1.83 points to headline growth, goods spending was flat whilst services boomed 4.1% higher.[vii]
+Beyond inventories, government spending also fell -2.7% annualized, detracting -0.48 point from headline growth, largely because some pandemic-related relief spending dried up.[v]
+But this, too, shouldn’t shock.
+Such measures were always going to end and, like inventory change, one can debate whether a bigger or smaller contribution from government consumption is economically good or bad.
+And, the other unsurprising piece: While consumer spending overall grew 2.7% annualized, adding 1.83 points to headline growth, goods spending was flat while services boomed 4.1% higher.[vi]
 Note that these figures are inflation-adjusted—not boosted artificially by high prices.